 All snacks brought to the synagogue building and parking lot must be approved by Rabbi Jeffrey Abraham or Rabbi Richards.
 All food items must be in their original package, unopened, with the seal intact.
 The Rabbi will be available to check food items on Sunday morning.
 Please be sure to see him with your snacks before going to your booth that morning.
 Bringing unapproved food onsite could lead to disqualification.

 While on the synagogue grounds (inside and outside), please do not bring any food prepared outside of the congregation.
-You may get food from our Sisterhood Kowsher Café.
-You may bring the following drinks: Pepsi, Sprite, 7 Up, Mountain Dew, Seagram’s Ginger Ale, 100% Apple Juice, Orange Juice, Domestic Beers, Liquor, Power Aide, or you may purchase drinks from the Kowsher Cafe.
+You may bring the following drinks: Pepsi, Sprite, 7 Up, Mountain Dew, Seagram’s Ginger Ale, 100% Apple Juice, Orange Juice, Domestic Beers, Liquor, or Power Aide.
 Please no Gatorade.

 No Fruit Punch drinks allowed (many are not approved kosher).